dhondta/bots-scheduler/README.md

   -d, --debug           run the server in debug mode (default: False) -j JOBS, --jobs JOBS  folder with jobs to be imported (default: ['jobs']) -p PORT, --port PORT  server's port number (default: 8888)
+                         NB: this will be the listening port of the proxy, this of the scheduler will be port+1

 database options:
   --dbms {sqlite,postgresql,mysql}